pikefish/RepData_PeerAssessment1/PA1_template.md

 par(mfrow = c(1, 1))
 ```

-From the graph one can see that after we imputed missing values with estimates, 8 artificial 0-steps days have transformed into "post popular" days with approximately 11k steps.
+From the graph one can see that after we imputed missing values with estimates, 8 artificial 0-steps days have transformed into "most popular" days with approximately 11k steps.

 Find again the mean and median total number of steps taken per day